coapp/coapp.org/src/dynamic/reference/overview.html.md

 	property_name_1 = some string value
 	property_name_2: {value_1, value_2, value_3}

-Note that when a string value is assigned quotation marks are not required.
+Note that when a string value is assigned, quotation marks are not required.
 The one exception to this rule is when the string contains a semicolon, in which case the value must be preceded and followed by quotation marks as follows:

 	property_name_1 = "some string value that has a ; in it"